leventekovacs/contact-management-system/README.md

-# This is my first Spring Boot Project with tests
+# This is my first Spring Boot REST API Project with tests

 The frontend is under development.